FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

-{% tab softwareType neoforge  %}
+{% tab softwareType NeoForge  %}
-1. Download the official neoforge installer [here](https://projects.neoforged.net/neoforged/neoforge).
+1. Download the official NeoForge installer [here](https://projects.neoforged.net/neoforged/neoforge).

-2. Select the wanted minecraft and neoforge version from the dropdowns and download the installer.
+2. Select the wanted Minecraft and NeoForge version from the dropdowns and download the installer.

-3. Create an empty folder.
+3. Create an empty, temporary, folder where the installer will download the server files to.

-5. Download and run the installer.
+4. Download and run the installer.

-6. Select "server" and enable the "server starter jar" option"
+5. Select "Server" and make sure the "Server starter jar" option is enabled.

-7. Enter the location of the temp folder you created.
+6. Enter the location of the temp folder you created.

-8. Delete the files called "run.bat" and "run.sh" from the temp folder.
+7. Delete the files called "run.bat" and "run.sh" from the temp folder.

-9. Compress the temp folder into an archive like .zip or .tar.gz
+8. Compress the temporary folder into an archive like .zip or .tar.gz

-10. Open the dashboard and navigate to The File Manager.
+9. Open the dashboard and navigate to The File Manager.

-11. Delete all the content of the File Manager and upload the archive.
+10. Delete all the content of the File Manager and upload the archive.

-12. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".
+11. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".

    {: .error}
    > Make sure that the all the files are directly in the root folder of the File Manager, if they got added as a folder then open that folder, select all, press "move" in the mass actions bar and enter "/" in the destination field.

-13. Start the server.
+12. Start the server.
 {% endtab %}

 {% tab softwareType Fabric  %}
-1. Visit the official fabric server download page [here](https://fabricmc.net/use/server/).
+1. Visit the official Fabric server download page [here](https://fabricmc.net/use/server/).

-2. Select the wanted minecraft and fabric version in the dropdowns.
+2. Select the wanted Minecraft and Fabric version in the dropdowns.

 3. Click the "Executable Server (.jar)" button to start the download.